Skvare/com.skvare.dedupesetting/README.md

 ![Screenshot](/images/screenshot.png)

-Functionality to change Dedupe rule on different civicrm components which are hardcoded in civicrm core.
-This extension provides custom setting to change dedupe rule for profile, civicrm contribution page and uf match sync process.
+Functionality to change the Dedupe rule on different civicrm components that are hardcoded in the civicrm core.
+This extension provides a custom setting to change the duplicate rule for the profile, civicrm contribution page, and UF match sync process.

 ## Requirements